 The second module starts by demonstrating how bonds are priced using discounted cash flow and the relationship between a bond’s price and its yield.
 Clean prices, dirty prices, and accrued interest are also discussed.
 Understanding how bond prices move as their yields move is a fundamental concept in the fixed income market.
 Macaulay and modified duration are both explained.
 This session provides an intuitive explanation of these concepts before looking at detailed calculations.

 - Use Discounted Cash Flow (DCF) to price bonds

 - Learn the relationship between bond prices and yields

 - Use duration to learn how bond prices move in the market

 This course incorporates a wide range of applied exercises and case studies.
-Sophisticated search and navigation tools allow you to go at your own pace while pop quizzes test what you’ve just learnt.
-The course also includes two PDF reference guides – an accounting fact-sheet and a financial statements glossary - that can be used while taking the course and downloaded to your computer for future reference.
+Sophisticated search and navigation tools allow you to go at your own pace while pop quizzes test what you have learned.
+The course also includes two PDF reference guides – a financial statements glossary and an accounting fact-sheet.
+These can be used while taking the course and downloaded to your computer for future reference.